rzhang0716/Data-Science/Database-SQL/Readme.md

 #### Question #1978: Write an SQL query to report the IDs of the employees whose salary is strictly less than $30000 and whose manager left the company.
 When a manager leaves the company, their information is deleted from the Employees table, but the reports still have their manager_id set to the manager that left.
 Return the result table ordered by employee_id.
 with a as (select* from Employees where salary < 30000 and manager_id is not Null) select a.employee_id from a left join Employees e on a.manager_id = e.employee_id where e.employee_id is null order by a.employee_id;

+#### Question #2026: Write an SQL query to report the IDs of the low-quality problems.
+A LeetCode problem is low-quality if the like percentage of the problem (number of likes divided by the total number of votes) is strictly less than 60%.
+Return the result table ordered by problem_id in ascending order.
+select problem_id from Problems where likes/(likes+dislikes) < 0.6 order by 1;